Mike Spence: Sports car racing

 In 1967, Jim Hall hired Spence as part of his Chaparral sports car team.
 One of the most innovative engineers in 1960s motorsport, Hall pioneered many advances in racing technology.
-For 1967 the great advance was the addition of aerodynamic wings to the rear of his cars, generating extra downforce to improve grip levels and hence cornering speeds.
+For 1967, the great advance was the addition of aerodynamic wings to the rear of his cars, generating extra downforce to improve grip levels and hence cornering speeds.
 Driving the Chaparral 2F with regular partner Phil Hill, Spence managed to make a great impression on the sports car scene.
 Fastest laps in the 12 Hours of Sebring and 1000km Spa races were just the prelude to a dominant win in the 1967 BOAC 500 race at Brands Hatch.
 Spence and Hill finished half a lap ahead of the Jackie Stewart/Chris Amon Ferrari 330P, who were themselves three laps ahead of everybody else.

-For 1968 Spence moved to the Ford-backed Alan Mann Racing team.
+For 1968, Spence moved to the Ford-backed Alan Mann Racing team.
 He became one of the few people ever to drive the ill-fated Ford P68 in competition, although an engine mount failure on his own entry, followed by a driveshaft failure on the team's second car during the race, prevented Spence from reaching the chequered flag.

 Death

 Following Clark's death at Hockenheim in early April 1968, Colin Chapman invited Spence back to Lotus as part of their Indianapolis 500 team, with the race in late May.
 Spence was due to race the revolutionary Lotus 56 gas turbine car.
-During practice at the Indianapolis Motor Speedway on Tuesday, 7 May, Spence, driving the #60 Lotus 56 turbocar (later qualified and driven by Joe Leonard), ran a lap of 169.555 mph – fastest of the month and second-fastest in track history.
+During practice at the Indianapolis Motor Speedway on Tuesday, 7 May, Spence, driving the No. 60 Lotus 56 turbocar (later qualified and driven by Joe Leonard), ran a lap of 169.555 mph – fastest of the month and second-fastest in track history.

-Later in the afternoon, Colin Chapman was asked by Andy Granatelli if Spence could take out turbocar #30 for a test run after driver Greg Weld had difficulty getting the car up to speed.
+Later in the afternoon, Colin Chapman was asked by Andy Granatelli if Spence could take out turbocar No. 30 for a test run after driver Greg Weld had difficulty getting the car up to speed.
 Spence quickly got the car to a lap of 163 mph, but early in the second lap, he misjudged his entry to turn one and collided heavily with the concrete wall.
 The right-front wheel of the Lotus swiveled backwards into the cockpit and struck Spence on the helmet; he died in the hospital later that evening at 9:45 pm from massive head injuries.
 His fastest lap speed set earlier that day was unsurpassed for the next five practice days.